datawire/reference-infrastructure-fabric/README.md

 `ssh-keygen -t rsa -b 4096 -N '' -C "kubernetes-admin" -f "keys/kubernetes-admin"`

-A 4096 bit RSA public and private key pair without a passphrase will be placed into the [/keys](/keys) directory.
+A 4096-bit RSA public and private key pair without a passphrase will be placed into the [/keys](/keys) directory.
 Move the private key out of this directory immediately after creation with the following command:

 `mv keys/kubernetes-admin ~/.ssh/kubernetes-admin`